spectrocloud/librarium/docs/docs-content/clusters/edge/third-party-integrations/tailscale.md

 1. Check out the [CanvOS](https://github.com/spectrocloud/CanvOS) GitHub repository.
 Change to the **CanvOS** directory and choose a version tag.

-2. Add the following content to the end of the file `Dockerfile`:
+2. Add the following content to the end of the file `Dockerfile` to include the Tailscale package in the Edge OS build:

   <Tabs>
   <TabItem value="ubuntu" label="Ubuntu">